judka-uriel/uriel-book/uriel_en.md

 themselves served. -->

 What did the Levites do?
 What work did they perform?
-Divrei ha‑Yamim I [23:3-5](https://www.sefaria.org/I_Chronicles.23.3-5) reports
+Divrei ha‑yamim I [23:3-5](https://www.sefaria.org/I_Chronicles.23.3-5) reports
 that in the time of King David a total of 38,000 Levites were counted: of these, 24,000 worked in the Temple, 6,000 were judges and overseers, 4,000 served as Temple guards, and another 4,000 sang in the Temple, accompanying on musical instruments.
 In the era of the Second Temple they also participated in the preparation of sacrifices.

-Since in our time sacrifices have been replaced by prayers, the new function accordingly must be to provide the people with various services: to conduct prayers, perform rituals, and carry out other forms of worship service.
+Since in our time sacrifices have been replaced with prayers, the new function accordingly must be to provide the people with various services: to conduct prayers, perform rituals, and carry out other forms of worship service.
 This is precisely what rabbis now do — the ancient Levites correspond to modern